 John D Harkrider

-Representative first chair antitrust litigation include Black & Decker in a conspiracy claim made by SawStop in the Eastern District of Virginia, Tyson and George's with respect to Tyson's sale of assets to George's in the Western District of Virginia, Omnicare in its Sherman Act claims against United Health; and United Technologies Corporation in connection with Walker Process and Handgards claims in the Northern District of Illinois, and the District of Maryland.
+Representative first chair antitrust litigation work includes Black & Decker in a conspiracy claim made by SawStop in the Eastern District of Virginia; Tyson and George's with respect to Tyson's sale of assets to George's in the Western District of Virginia; SunGard in a merger challenge by the Department of Justice, Omnicare in its Sherman Act claims against United Health; and United Technologies Corporation in connection with Walker Process and Handgards claims in the Northern District of Illinois, and the District of Maryland.